 Workspace Environment Management service

-- The Workspace Environment Management service is currently only available in the “United States” region.
-We are currently working to enable the Workspace Environment Management service in the other regions.
+- The Workspace Environment Management service is available globally, but it currently has only US-based instances.
+Citrix is working to enable Workspace Environment Management service instances in other regions.

 - For information about Workspace Environment Management service customer data storage, retention, and control, see Customer data management.

 Workspace Environment Management uses intelligent resource management and profile management technologies to deliver the best possible performance, desktop logon, and application response times for Citrix Virtual Apps and Desktops deployments.
 It is a software-only, driver-free solution.

 Resource management - To provide the best experience for users, Workspace Environment Management monitors and analyzes user and application behavior in real time, and then intelligently adjusts RAM, CPU, and I/O in the user workspace environment.

 Profile management - To deliver the best possible logon performance, Workspace Environment Management replaces commonly used Windows Group Policy Object objects, logon scripts, and preferences with an agent which is deployed on each virtual machine or server.
 The agent is multi-threaded and applies changes to user environments only when required, ensuring that users always have access to their desktop as quickly as possible.

 Simplified setup and configuration - The Workspace Environment Management service eliminates most of the setup tasks required by the on-premises version of Workspace Environment Management.
 This can concentrate on using the web-based administration console to tune Workspace Environment Management behavior.